Preclinical and Clinical Assays

 • Last generation LC-MS/MS (ABSciex API6500)

-With more than 70 validations conducted and 70,000 samples analyzed annually, Saint-Nazaire is ready to take on your bioanalytics testing.
+With more than 50 validations conducted and a capacity of more than 100,000 samples analyzed annually, Saint-Nazaire is ready to take on your bioanalytics testing.

 Find the Right Biomarker for Your Project